The linearized Poisson-Nernst-Planck system as heat flow on the interval under non-local boundary conditions: Introduction

 This kernel represents the probability of the particle to be at position $x$ at time $t+s$, conditioned that it was at point $y$ at time $s$.
 In particular

 and $\lim_{t\downarrow 0} K(x,y,t)=\delta_{x-y}$.

-The dual equation, then, represents the backward Kolmogorov equation of the process.
+The adjoint equation, then, represents the backward Kolmogorov equation of the process.
 In general, it is also a diffusion equation of the same form and adapted boundary condition, whose kernel $K^{*}$ is given by the interchange of $x$ and $y$: $K^{*}(x,y,t)=K(y,x,t)$.
-However, in the case of b.c (\ref{bcc3}), an explicit form of the dual operator is not clear.
+However, in the case of b.c (\ref{bcc3}), an explicit form of the adjoint operator is not clear.

 In this paper we attempt to calculate the spectral expansion of the heat kernel.
-The information encoded in this expansion contains the eigenvalues, as well as the eigenfunctions of both the operator and its dual.
+The information encoded in this expansion contains the eigenvalues, as well as the eigenfunctions of both the operator and its adjoint.

 To obtain this, we take advantage on the explicit solutions of the {\em resulvent} $R=R(\lambda,x,y)$ where $\lambda\in \mathbb{C}$, $(x,y)\in (0,1)\times(0,1)$: